 I have spent my entire adult life involved with music in one way or another.
 I started playing the guitar at the age of 12 and still play every day.
 I love any kind of music that has passion and energy.

 Before I got my first real job I spent 8 years as a professional musician doing whatever I could to make a living, working at a music store, giving guitar lessons (I usually had about 25 students per week), playing casuals, working in theater orchestras, and the occasional recording session.
 Of course there were the many rock showcases for labels.
-In that day the only way one could get their music promoted and distributed effectively was to work with one of the cartels, so I spent lots of time going for the gold.
+In that day the only way one could get their music promoted and distributed effectively was to work with one of the record label cartels, so I spent lots of time going for the gold.

 I thought the best way to introduce myself would be to write a short history of sequencing from my perspective, which will be separated into two parts: Dedicated hardware and software.

-I have been sequencing music since 1980 when my friend Dan Newsom brought a Sequential Circuits Model 800 into the Music Annex recording studio I was working in.
-The Model 800 was one of Dave Smith’s first products.
+I have been sequencing music since 1980 when my friend Dan Newsom brought a Sequential Circuits Model 800 into the Music Annex recording studio where I was working.
+The Model 800 was one of Dave Smith's first products.
 MIDI had not been deployed yet so there was no real time recording, quantization, velocity editing etc. Given these limitations our particular use was to create arpeggios and ostinato patterns that were either too fast or too boring to play over an entire tune.
 Since the sequence could only be a series of equally spaced events the only way to get any kind of rhythmic pattern was to program spaces rather than notes in certain pulses.

 We used a Roland TR-808 drum machine (also famous for the 80s clap sound and car shaking kick drum sounds in the 90s) to record clicks to tape - some as quarter notes and eighth notes and some with rhythm.
 It became available in 1980.
 We would then read the clicks with a product called the Dr Beat and that would clock the Model 800 in which the notes were sequenced.